unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 You can issue any command you choose, short of an activity that would result in certain death.
 Should you issue a suicidal command, the tek skill ends.

 You can end the tek skill early by using an action to dismiss it.
-A _remove hack_, _greater restoration_, or _wish_ tek skill also ends it.
+A _remove hack_, _greater restoration_, or _Alter Reality_ tek skill also ends it.

 **_At Higher Levels._** When you cast this tek skill using a tek skill slot of 7th or 8th level, the duration is 1 year.
 When you cast this tek skill using a tek skill slot of 9th level, the tek skill lasts until it is ended by one of the tek skills mentioned above.